As well as funding available from us, there are other sources of grants and funding advice available.

 Cumbria Community Foundation

-The Cumbria Community Foundation is part of a national and international network of community foundations.
+Cumbria Community Foundation is part of a national and international network of community foundations.
 Together they seek to support people and organisations wishing to invest in the local community.
-They have a number of grants programmes which have been created by donors to the Foundation.
-Each has its own criteria and area of interest.
-Most support locally based community and voluntary groups.
+Donors to the foundation have created some grant programmes.
+Each programme has its own criteria and area of interest.
+Most programmes support community and voluntary groups based locally.

 Lake District National Park

-Read about the Lake District Communities Fund on the Lake District National Park website for projects benefiting local communities in the National Park.
-Their is for projects promoting sustainability.
+See Lake District Communities Fund on the Lake District National Park website for projects benefiting local communities in the National Park.

 National Lottery funding

 People's Postcode Lottery

-Have you thought about contacting your local Lions Club or Rotary Club to ask them if they have any funds available for projects in their local area?
+Contact your local Lions Club or Rotary Club to ask them if they have any funds available for projects in their local area.

 The Prince's Countryside Fund

 Go to the Prince's Countryside Fund website to find out about the grants for projects that will provide a long-term positive impact to the individuals and communities.